darkreapyre/BDA-dev/Test/test.dse.vsphere/README.md

 ## Base Configuration Overview
 ### Requirements
 The following are the basic components needed to start.

 1. A working vSphere 6.0 environment
 2. Vagrant 1.8.4
-3. Vagrant Plugins:
+3. vagrant-vsphere Plugin
-	- __vagrant-vsphere__
 4. Ubuntu 14.04 (Trusty)
 5. DHCP server on the subnet that will the virtual machines.